-Here's everything you need to know about Line of Duty series six, including how to watch it, when it is out and how and where to binge watch the previous seasons in preparation.
+Here's everything you need to know about Line of Duty series six, including how to watch it and how and where to binge watch the previous seasons.

 Line of Duty release date: When is Line of Duty season 6 out?

 Following months of delays due to the current global pandemic, the sixth series of Line of Duty aired on Sunday, 21 March 2021 on the BBC and BBC iPlayer in the UK.

 It was originally due to air in 2020 so fans were waiting some time for its release.

 How and where to watch Line of Duty series 6

 Line of Duty series six is available to view on the BBC in the UK and BBC iPlayer.
 The series finale of Line of Duty series six aired on Sunday, 2 May 2021.

 All seven episodes of the series are now therefore available on BBC iPlayer so you can binge watch the entire series, rather than having to wait for a new episode every week.